madisoncollins/Planarian-Regeneration-Analysis/README.md

 ---

 ## Research Question
-How do caffeine and nicotine affect regeneration rates, morphological development, and overall regeneration success in planarian flatworms?
+How do caffeine and nicotine affect regeneration rates, morphological development, and overall regeneration success in planarian flatworms.

 ---